 Traditional Green Bean Casserole Recipe for Christmas or Thanksgiving

 However, this quick & easy casserole is perfect for any family gathering as it is loved by young & old alike.
-Make this recipe the night before and kept refrigerated to be baked on the day of your dinner.
+Make this recipe the night before and keep it refrigerated to be baked on the day of your dinner.

 Memories of the Thanksgiving and Christmas holidays are the strongest memories that I have of my childhood.
 One of my strongest memories at the dinner table for Thanksgiving is all the wonderful side dishes.

-My beloved Aunt Lois made a fabulous baked sweet potato casserole.
+My beloved Aunt Lois made a fabulous Candied Sweet Potatoes with Marshmallows.
 My mom made fluffy mashed potatoes and always the traditional green bean casserole recipe.
-I don’t think I remember a Thanksgiving or Christmas where either my Mother or Aunt did not make this traditional dish.
+I don’t think I remember a Thanksgiving or Christmas when either my Mother or Aunt did not make this traditional dish.

-Most Thanksgiving and Christmas dinner was at Aunt Lois’s house, my mother’s sister.
-My maternal grandmother lived with Aunt Lois so it was a natural choice for all of us to travel to where my Grandmother lived.
+Most Thanksgiving and Christmas dinners were at Aunt Lois’s house, my mother’s sister.
+My maternal grandmother lived with Aunt Lois, so it was a natural choice for all of us to travel to where my Grandmother lived.

-Most of my Grandmother’s antiques and serving dishes and along with family nicknacks and pictures were there for all of us kids to admire and learn all the stories that go with family memorability.
+Most of my Grandmother’s antiques and serving dishes, along with family knick-knacks and pictures, were there for all of us kids to admire and learn all the stories that go with family memorabilia.
 This is where I learned so many of our family recipes and my love of cooking for family and friends.

-I think for most of our family members the crunchy French Fried Onion topping is what everybody loves.
+I think for most of our family members, the crunchy French Fried Onion topping is what everybody loves.
 Thanksgiving dinner just wouldn’t be right without this traditional side dish.
-It has been a tradition to make this recipe with Cambell’s Cream of Mushroom Soup and French’s French Fried Onions.
+It has been a tradition to make this recipe with Campbell’s Cream of Mushroom Soup and French’s French Fried Onions.
 You can not have too many French Fried Onions in this recipe.
-No matter what else you add to this dish the fried onions make the side dish.
+No matter what else you add to this dish, the fried onions make the side dish.

 History of Green Bean Casserole using Cream of Mushroom Soup

-Campbell’s tell is that this recipe was developed by Campbells in the 1950s for a newspaper article by Dorcas Reilly.
-Dorcas Reilly who is credited with this recipe submitted an original yellowed recipe card to the National Inventor’s Hall of Fame in Akron Ohio in 2002.
+Campbell’s tells us that this recipe was developed by Campbell’s in the 1950s for a newspaper article by Dorcas Reilly.
+Dorcas Reilly, who is credited with this recipe submitted an original yellowed recipe card to the National Inventors Hall of Fame in Akron, Ohio, in 2002.
 We all have a great debt of appreciation to Ms. Reilly for a tradition that will live on for years.

 How to Make Green Bean Casserole with French Fried Onions